I am Sarah Pflugradt, a registered dietitian, family nutrition expert, author, and educator.

 My background is in clinical practice at two different hospitals and outpatient counseling in diabetes management, weight loss, healthful weight gain and general nutrition.
 I worked at WIC overseas and maintained a private practice.
 I have been writing and teaching education classes to children since 2013.
 I am a writer for LIVESTRONG.com and have been featured in Food and Nutrition Magazine, Military Kids Life Magazine, and Redbook.
 I have also been quoted as a nutrition expert in many online publications such as Prevention, Reader’s Digest, Men’s Health, and Weight Watchers.

-My first cookbook was published in November 2017.
-You can find it here: Balance: Simple Recipes for the Cook Who Loves All Food.
-My book You Get One Body is also available and it was released in May 2018.
+My book You Get One Body is available and was released in May 2018.
 It is a guidebook for health and includes everything you need to live your healthiest life.
-My next cookbook is set to be released in January 2021 – stay tuned!
+My cookbook is set to be released in July 2021 – stay tuned!